 - Know the industry (and the company).
 Check out the company website and social media outlets to understand their values and style.
 For instance, a tech startup might welcome creative design choices, while an established computer company may not.

 - Be cautious with color.
 You might hope to stand out from the pack by choosing a bold color, either for your resume background or the text itself.
 But it's easy to go from creative to distracting, or worse, difficult to read.
 If you decide to use a color, it should be done thoughtfully, as an accent, not for giant swaths of your resume.
-Check out our examples here.
+Check out our resume examples.

 - Avoid images.
 It may be tempting to include a headshot or examples of your work, but images and graphs can interfere with an Application Tracking System's (ATS) ability to read your resume.
 Many companies use ATS to weed out unqualified applicants, and their inability to process images may cause you to get tossed in the "not qualified" pile.